yobert/pulse/README.md

 # NOTE:
-Someone nice has rewritten this package into a much better package!
+Someone nice has rewritten this package into a much better package, with better code, a better API, and more protocol coverage!
 See https://github.com/jfreymuth/pulse

 # pulse
 PulseAudio client implementation in pure Go